 Source: Center for Disease Control and Prevention

-If one or two cases of disease are introduced into a community where many people are not vaccinated, outbreaks will occur.
+If one or two cases of disease are introduced into a community where many people are not vaccinated, outbreaks will occur, like the outbreak of whooping cough at a Traverse City, Mich. school in 2014.

 Depending on the disease and how easily it can spread, vaccination rates may need to be as high as 80 to 95 percent for community immunity to take place.